By Bill Gallagher, CFP®, MPAS®

 - Vesting period – the time period over which shares become vested, as set out in the option grant agreement

-- Vesting value – the fair market value of shares that vest on the vest date
+- Vesting value – the fair market value of shares that vest on the vesting date

 A restricted stock unit (RSU) is a right to receive stock after you have satisfied certain conditions imposed by your employer.
 The most common condition is to remain employed with the company for a certain amount of time.
 But other conditions may exist.
 For example, your employer may impose a condition that is based on you reaching a certain sales goal or your team completing a project before the deadline.
 If these conditions are not satisfied, then you do not receive anything.
 It is important to remember that when it comes to restricted stock units you do not own the shares until you have earned them – by satisfying the vesting period.
 This means that you will not receive dividends the company may pay prior to the date you met the conditions.
 However, some companies may provide a dividend equivalent for those that were granted RSUs.